 - The Linda Kloss Honorary Endowed Scholarship - for applicants whose careers illustrate leadership and vision, and who possess a dedication to lifelong learning

-- Kathy McCaffrey Memorial Scholarship - available for graduate students
+- Kathy McCaffrey Memorial Scholarship - available for graduate level scholarship

-- The Oklahoma CSA Scholarship - for residents of Oklahoma
+- The Texas CSA Scholarship - for residents of Texas

 - The Precise Coding Services, Inc. Merit Scholarship - for a student who is enrolled in the Florida A&M HIA program